acsdsgn/zigal/docs/reconstruction_notes_en.md

 ---

 ## Procedure
-The restoration was carried out as follows.
+The Reconstruction was carried out as follows.

 ### 1. OCR of Machine Code
 The dump listings published in the [magazine](#Published-Magazine) were scanned and converted into text data.